Chapter 3 Working with tabular data in R

 it improves your visualization, or it is required by a particular type of

 analysis.
-Here, one way to reorder our levels in the party
+Here, one way to reorder our levels in the priority

 vector would be: